UnivLille-Meta/Miage-C3P/Challenges/Challenges.md

 - present the existing design and situation
 - propose a solution to the challenge

-## Existing design
+### Understanding fast existing design
+For each of the projects you will have to understand the state of the system.

-Here are some suggestions
+Here are some suggestions:
 - what are the packages?
 - what are the classes / hierarchies?
 - what is the core? important classes?
+- Tests?
+- Examples?
+Class comments?

 ## Microdown Challenges
 Microdown is a markup language.
 It integrates with the pillar compilation chain.